 Most people know about donating whole blood, a painless procedure that takes only about ten minutes (in addition to the time for preparation and recovery).
 But one can donate plasma and only plasma in a procedure called plasmapheresis, during which blood drawn from the donor’s arm flows through a tube directly into a “plasmapheresis machine” in which the plasma is separated.
 The blood cells and platelets are returned in a solution of saline through another tube directly back to the donor.
 This usually takes about 45 minutes, and plasma is rather quickly replenished in the body.
 The volume (typically between 650ml and 880ml) and frequency of donations are regulated by each country.

-Kedrion works with donors in the United States, collecting plasma in state-of-the-art plasma collection centers.
+Kedrion works with donors in the United States and in Czech Republic, collecting plasma in state-of-the-art plasma collection centers.
 In Italy Kedrion cooperates with donor associations and the National Health System.

 From plasma to medicinal product

 After collection plasma is quickly frozen so it can be safely stored.
 Plasma is used as raw material to obtain plasma-derived products.
 To do this, plasma is separated into its various constituents in a process called fractionation.
 The isolated proteins are refined and processed to create a number of plasma derivatives like clotting factors, albumin and immunoglobulin – medicinal products that are used to treat people suffering from a range of conditions like hemophilia and immune deficiency disorders.